Curtitoma conoidea

 Curtitoma conoidea is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 8.5 mm and 15 mm.

 The white shell is narrow and with a long spire.
 It contains 7 whorls, convex, without carina.
 The plications are slight, somewhat sigmoid, almost obsolete on the body whorl: everywhere covered with moderately strong revolving striae.

 Distribution

-This species occurs in European waters off arctic Norway and Russia; on the continental shelf of the Alaskan Beaufort Sea.
+This species occurs in European waters off arctic Norway and Russia; on the continental shelf of the Alaska, Beaufort Sea.